-Advice and guidance is offered to all students, parents and carers to help make this a positive and enjoyable experience.
 A 'Work Preparation' day is arranged and students are encouraged to attend school on that day in smart work clothes.
-Students are also instructed on the importance of Health and Safety in the Workplace.
-All students are either contacted by telephone or visited by members of staff during their placement to ensure that the students are working well in their placements.
-There is also an opportunity to discuss possible follow up training in any key skill areas which may be suggested by the employer or student.
+Students are also instructed on the importance of Health and Safety in the Workplace .All students are contacted by telephone during their placement to ensure that the students are working well in their placements.